 Date and time of planned administration

-These parameters of type dateTime
+These parameters of type dateTime serve to query for medication administrations planned for a given time period.
+For example, only a morning shift, or only a specific day.

 See FHIR specs for search based on boundaries and approximate searches…